kdemarest/worldr/Magic - Dominism.md

 **Dwelling** - Inserts a spy spirit into a target's mind.
 The spirit can perceive everything the victim perceives, though relaying such information is not automatic.
 A sufficiently skilled Dwelling attack goes unnoticed if the resistance roll fails.

 **Invasion** - A form of quick mental intrusion in which a spirit enters the mind of and possesses a target, enabling Control as detailed below.
-Requires a single round, instant attack.After invasion a victim with Liberated Mind may roll every turn to throw off the invader.
+Requires a single round, instant attack.
+After invasion a victim with Liberated Mind may roll every turn to throw off the invader.
 Victims without Liberated Mind will stay invaded at the attacker's whim.

 **Grumbling** - A so-called grumbler can plague a victim with distractions of noise and voices.
 This creates hindrance 1 due to sleeplessness and distraction.
 Victims will doubt your sanity.
 Over a course of days they will doubt their friends, eventually construing every action in the worst light.
 It can lead towards Possession.